-Certainly, results of \cite{GST97} can be applied to reversible maps with such heteroclinic cycles.
-However, reversible systems are sharply different from general ones by the fact that they can possess robust non-hyperbolic symmetric periodic orbits, e.g. \emph{elliptic symmetric periodic points}.
-This leads to the idea that the phenomenon of mixed dynamics in the case of two-dimensional reversible maps should be connected with the \emph{coexistence of infinitely many attracting, repelling, saddle and elliptic periodic orbits}.

-Moreover, we can say now that the phenomenon of mixed dynamics is universal for reversible (two-dimensional) maps with complicated dynamics when symmetric structures (symmetric periodic, homoclinic and heteroclinic orbits) are involved.
-This universality can be formulated as follows:
+Reversible diffeomorphisms can present a very rich dynamics and it is worth studying them by themselves.
+Moreover, when they are not conservative (this is an open property) they can possess very interesting dynamics and, in particular, the so-called {\em reversible mixed dynamics}.
+Its essence, for the $2$-dimensional case, is given by the following two conditions: \begin{itemize} \item The reversible diffeomorphism has simultaneously infinitely many symmetric couples of periodic sinks-sources, periodic saddles with Jacobians greater and less than 1 as well as infinitely many symmetric periodic elliptic orbits and periodic saddles with Jacobian equal to 1. \item The closures of periodic orbits of different types have non-empty intersections. \end{itemize} These properties seem to be universal when symmetric homoclinic tangencies and symmetric nontransversal heteroclinic cycles are involved in the dynamics.
+Indeed, the following assertion was formulated in~\cite{DGGLS13}.

-{\bf Reversible Mixed Dynamics Conjecture} \emph{ Two-dimensional reversible maps with mixed dynamics are generic in Newhouse regions where maps with symmetric homoclinic or/and heteroclinic tangencies are dense.}
+{\bf Reversible Mixed Dynamics Conjecture (RMD).} \emph{ $2$-dimensional reversible diffeomorphisms with reversible mixed dynamics are generic in Newhouse regions where diffeomorphisms with symmetric homoclinic or/and heteroclinic tangencies are dense.}

-This conjecture is true when the Newhouse regions with $C^r$-topology, where $2\leq r \leq \infty$, are considered \cite{GLRT14}.
-However, in the real analytic case, it has been proved now only for Newhouse regions existing near reversible maps with nontransversal heteroclinic cycles of two specific types presented in Fig.~\ref{fig:Intro1}.
-In the first case the cycle is contracting-expanding and it contains a symmetric couple of saddle periodic orbits (with Jacobians less and greater than 1) and a pair of symmetric transverse and nontransversal heteroclinic orbits, see Fig.~\ref{fig:Intro1}(a).
-This case was studied by Lamb and Stenkin \cite{LS04}.
-The second case relates again to a nontransversal heteroclinic cycle but of another type: here a symmetric couple of non-transversal heteroclinic orbits to symmetric saddle points exists, see Fig.~\ref{fig:Intro1}(b).
-This case was studied in \cite{DGGLS13}.
-Note that, both in \cite{LS04} and \cite{DGGLS13}, the RMD-conjecture was proved for one parameter general unfoldings, i.e. the existence of Newhouse intervals with mixed dynamics was proved.
+This RMD conjecture is true when Newhouse regions with $C^r$-topology ($2\leq r \leq \infty$) are considered (see~\cite{GLRT14}).
+However, in the real analytic case and for parameter families, it has been proved for a general $1$-parameter unfolding only in two cases -- for 2-dimensional reversible diffeomorphisms with nontransversal heteroclinic cycles, as shown in Fig.~\ref{fig:Intro1}.
+The cycle of Fig.~\ref{fig:Intro1}(a) was considered in~\cite{LS04}: such a cycle contains a symmetric couple of saddle fixed (periodic) points (with Jacobians less and greater than 1, respectively) and a pair of symmetric transverse and nontransversal heteroclinic orbits.
+The cycle of Fig.~\ref{fig:Intro1}(b) was considered in~\cite{DGGLS13}: such a cycle contains a symmetric couple of nontransversal heteroclinic orbits to symmetric saddle fixed (periodic) points.